catnipjson/educationalgame/README.md

-fixes to come soon - movement updates soon

-CONTROLS:
-SHOOT button to shoot
-onscreen arrows to move
+CONTROLS;
+KEYBOARD + MOUSE: WASD to move, CLICK and HOLD to shoot TOUCH CONTROLS: SWIPE to move, TAP and HOLD to shoot

+small project :)